 - A caregiver (who is not the birth or adoptive parent), age 55 or older, raising a related child age 18 and under or an adult with a disability.

-The FCSP offers a range of services to support family caregivers.
+The Family Caregiver Support Program (FCSP) offers a range of services to support family caregivers.
 Specific services vary by county but generally include: